Why are we so concerned about underage drinking? *

 What do Washington youth tell us about alcohol use?

-- Of students who report drinking within the past 30 days, the average number of days drinking per month is four.
+Of students who report drinking within the past 30 days, most reported drinking 1-2 days during the month.

 Get more facts about alcohol and youth:

 - Parents: The Anti-Drug